-I have not written in a while.
-A few weeks ago I was diagnosed with severe carpal tunnel syndrome in both of my hands.
-I have undergone surgery on my right hand, and thanks to God, it is healing quite well.
+I was diagnosed with severe carpal tunnel syndrome in both of my hands.
+I have undergone surgery on my right hand, and, thanks to God, it is healing quite well.
 My condition has been painful and sometimes frustrating.
 But it has also been a reminder of God’s faithfulness to keep His promises.
-God is not faithful because we are faithful.
-God is faithful because He is faithful.
-Like many of you, I have suffered financial crises and setbacks from COVID-19 but God promised that trouble will not last forever.
+God is not faithful because we are faithful; God is faithful because He is faithful.
+Like many of you, I have suffered financial crises and setbacks from COVID-19.
+But God promised that trouble would not last forever.
 Joy will come.
 God gives us beauty for ashes.
 The joy of the Lord is our strength.
-Friends, if you trust God your situation will change for the better.
+Friends, if you trust God, your situation will change for the better.

 “For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory.”2 Corinthians 4:17